 i’ve been asking myself these questions a lot lately. my dream was always to live in new york city. i thought i’d be who i was meant to be when i got here. i would find the place i belonged and finally be happy. but that didn’t happen. for about a year i was in heaven. everything was new, everything was exciting. but eventually reality set in, and i’ve never been very good at reality. it’s all monotony and routine, and it bores me. i am constantly in search of something more interesting, more intense.

-we change our perspective.
+what i think we have to do is change our perspective.

 here’s the thing: nothing is ever going to fulfill that longing in us. but the beautiful thing about learning your dream wasn’t what you thought it would be is that you are now freed up to dream new dreams. you thought traveling the world was the ultimate, but now you’re tired and ready to go home. that’s okay. go home and explore the next thing. life isn’t about one ultimate dream. you are multitudes, and so your dreams will be too. follow them, explore them, and put them down when it’s time. there’s no shame in it. you weren’t wrong when you thought that’s what you wanted, because it is what you wanted. but just because it’s what you wanted at one time, doesn’t mean it’s what you want forever.